 Alejandra and Jessica are just two of the thousands of asthmatics–both lifelong and adult-onset–living with asthma in Mexico City.

 Air pollution is particularly bad in Mexico City because of its geography.
-The capital rests in a a valley surrounded by 7,000 foot tall mountains.
+The capital rests, surrounded by mountains, at an elevation of 7,000 feet.
 When it doesn’t rain and there is no wind, the contamination is trapped.
 And there’s a lot of contamination: with 2.1 million people living in Mexico City, it has the worst traffic congestion in the world, according to the TomTom Traffic Index.

 That results in a lot more asthma.
 Astrid Puentes, an environmental lawyer from AIDA’s Mexico City office says, “Air quality impacts every single person in Mexico City.
 It’s the most democratic impact that we have.”